derek-corcoran-barrios/QuadraticCostScripts/README.md

 * *Stacklist:* The original stacklist used in function MultiSppQuad.
 * *AmplFile:* The path to the file given by the AMPL model.
-* *Species:*	An interger number of the species to be ploted.
+* *Species:*	An integer number of the species to be plotted.
 Even when the plot is made for this species, the data frame is made for all the species.
-* *plot:*	logical, wether to plot or not the stack, defaults to TRUE
+* *plot:*	logical, whether to plot or not the stack, defaults to TRUE
-* *gif:*	logical, wether to make a gif or not the stack, defaults to FALSE
+* *gif:*	logical, whether to make a gif or not the stack, defaults to FALSE

 An example using the data in the repository: